 During the year, the Group was involved in a number of court proceedings (both as a plaintiff and a defendant) arising in the ordinary course of business.
-In the opinion of management, there are no material legal proceedings or claims outstanding which could have a material effect on the result of operations or financial position of the Group.
+The total amount of contingent liabilities determined by management at the reporting date in relation to the negative outcome of the litigation and not accrued in the consolidated financial statements is estimated not to exceed RUB 279 million.